Synthesable differentiation-invariant subspaces: Examples

-Since a function in a Hamburger class remains in this class after the division by a lacunary canonical product with sufficiently sparse zeros, the polynomials are in fact stably dense in $\mathcal{H}_{\Lambda,\pi}$. \end{proof}

-The next example shows that codimension one case is also possible.
-This situation is much more subtle and, surprisingly, it seems to be related to the recent result from \cite{bbb} which says that the spectral synthesis for exponential systems in $L^2(-\pi, \pi)$ always holds up to one-dimensional defect.
+The next example shows that ``Codimension One Case'' is also possible.
+This situation is much more subtle and, surprisingly, it is related to the recent result from \cite{bbb} which says that the spectral synthesis for exponential systems in $L^2(-\pi, \pi)$ always holds up to one-dimensional defect.

 \begin{example} There exists $\Lambda$ such that polynomials belong to $\mathcal{H}_{\Lambda,\pi}$ and have codimension one there. \end{example}